 RAFT-On-Wheels delivers our special brand of pragmatic professional development and the same repurposed materials we have in the store directly to teachers across Colorado.

 For early learners, STEM is exciting and it is everywhere!
 In this workshop, which is focused on how to scaffold “play” into powerful learning experiences, participants will play as students but think like educators.
-After demystifying the STEM acronym, we will build everyone’s expertise in using repurposed materials to provide opportunities for exploration, investigation, and scientific thinking.
+After demystifying the STEM acronym, we will build everyone’s expertise in using repurposed materials to provide opportunities for exploration, inquiry, and scientific thinking.
 We will also provide practical tips – plus take-home materials – to make it almost effortless to ensure kids are enjoying STEM opportunities every day!

 In this fun and hands-on session, participants will discover how easy and affordable it can be to set up a MakerSpace.
 The session will occur in a MakerSpace that uses upcycled materials to demonstrate how teachers can create and maintain Upcycled MakerSpaces of their own.
 Participants will use the Space to do their own material exploration and a project, then reflect as a group how incorporating open-ended maker projects can help foster student learning and essential skills.